-Traditional Ecommerce Does Not Meet Evolving Consumer Behavior to purchase items beyond their planned purchases.
-This type of navigational browsing often creates purchase intent for new products.
-A study conducted in 2019 by First Insight, a provider of data analytics for the retail industry, found that 89% of women and 78% of men who visit physical stores frequently add additional items to their cart beyond their identified need.27 However, the largest ecommerce companies in the world were created on desktop, and their consumer experiences are predominantly search-driven rather than discovery-based.
-When porting that search-driven experience to mobile, consumers can shop for what they know they need, but struggle to browse, engage, and discover new products.
-On average, people spend 3 hours per day28 on their mobile device, primarily on social and video mobile apps.29 As consumers spend more and more of their time on mobile, they expect visually rich, engaging, and personalized experiences.
+First Insight, The State of Consumer Spending, March 2019.

+driven experience to mobile, consumers can shop for what they know they need, but struggle to browse, engage, and discover new products.
+On average, people spend 3 hours per day on their mobile device, primarily on social and video mobile apps.
+As consumers spend more and more of their time on mobile, they expect visually rich, engaging, and personalized experiences.
 Mobile has become an effective platform for discovery in other verticals outside of ecommerce such as social media, gaming, music, and video, but we believe that online shopping has lagged in offering mobile discovery.